 The acquisition of a controlling stake (ie, a qualified holding) in a fund manager is subject to prior authorisation from the SFSA.
 The application has to be submitted to the SFSA in writing.
 A qualified holding is defined as a direct or indirect ownership where the holding represents 10 per cent or more of the share capital or the voting rights or otherwise makes a significant influence of the fund manager possible.
 The latter is the case when, for example, a shareholders' agreement allows for the appointment or dismissal of more than half of the members of the fund manager's board of directors.
-Authorisation is also required prior to the increase of a holding through an acquisition where the holding would exceed 20, 30 or 50 per cent of the share capital or voting rights.
-Should the acquisition occur through the division of joint marital property, testamentary disposition, corporate distribution or another similar measure, an application for retaining the shares has to be submitted to the SFSA within six months from the date of the acquisition.
+Authorisation is also required prior to the increase of a holding through an acquisition where the holding would exceed 20, 30 or 50 per cent of the share capital or voting rights in a manager of UCITS funds.
+Should the acquisition of such manager occur through the division of joint marital property, testamentary disposition, corporate distribution or another similar measure, an application for retaining the shares has to be submitted to the SFSA within six months of the date of the acquisition.
+The AIFMA does not contain rules on thresholds for when an approval from the SFSA is necessary other than when a holding is qualified.
+Thus, the SFSA's approval is required for all acquisitions or increases in holdings of shares or voting rights above 10 per cent.